Drawing

 Settings for dashed lines

 At the top, there are patterns that have different combinations of dots and dashes.
-You can start the creation of that kind of line by choosing the appropriate pattern.

 Any dashed line can be described as a sequence of dashes and gaps of a particular length.
 So, in order to create your own pattern, you can fill in the Dash and Gap fields at the top.
 For example, to create a pattern like "long dash - gap - dot - gap", you can type in 10 - 5 - 1 - 5 starting from the leftmost dash field.